MafiaCoconut/Monstrino/monstrino-docs/docs/pipelines/data-ingestion/media-ingest/02-media-ingestion-pipeline.md

 ### AI-Assisted Processing

-Certain image operations delegate work to the `ai-orchestrator` service via a shared job table.
+Certain image operations delegate work to the AI pipeline via Kafka.

-The media normalization service creates an `enrichment_job` record in the `ai_orchestrator` schema, setting it to `pending_ai_processing`.
-The `ai-orchestrator` picks up the job on its own schedule, executes the AI workflow, and writes the result back to the job record.
-The media normalization service then reads the result and applies it.
+The media normalization service publishes an `ai.job.requested` event with `job_type: "image"`. `ai-intake-service` consumes the event, creates `ai_job` and `ai_image_job` records. `ai-orchestrator` claims and executes the image scenario. `ai-job-dispatcher-service` promotes the result to permanent storage and publishes the result back via the `result_route_key` topic.
+The media normalization service consumes that result and applies it.

 This can be used for: